-National Destination Entry mail achieved 88.2 percent on time in FY2021 Quarter 2, which is 5.7 points lower than the same period last year.
-For Destination Entry mail, 96.8 percent was delivered within service standard plus three days.
-The Alaska Performance Cluster led the nation in Destination Entry performance with 97.2 percent on time.
+National Destination Entry mail achieved 94.6 percent on time in FY2022 Quarter 2, which is 6.4 points higher than the same period last year.
+For Destination Entry mail, 99.2 percent was delivered within service standard plus three days.
+Western New York led the nation in Destination Entry performance with 97.7 percent on time.
 Sixty-two out of 67 districts achieved an on-time performance at or above the performance target of 91.84 for Destination Entry mail.

-End-To-End Entry national performance was 60.7 percent on time, which is 13.2 points lower than the same period last year.
-In FY2021 Quarter 2, 78.7 percent of End-To-End Entry USPS Marketing Mail® was delivered within the service standard plus three days.
-The Alaska District had the highest End-To-End Entry score with 78.0 percent on time.
+End-To-End Entry national performance was 75.0 percent on time, which is 14.3 points higher than the same period last year.
+In FY2022 Quarter 2, 92.9 percent of End-To-End Entry USPS Marketing Mail® was delivered within the service standard plus three days.
+The Western Pennsylvania District had the highest End-To-End Entry score with 86.5 percent on time.

 |Percent On Time||Percent On Time|